pkeilbach/htwg-practical-nlp/docs/lectures/nlp_intro.md

 Answer: ask students in the course
 -->

+## A brief history about NLP

+IMHO, every lecture should provide a little historical background in the beginning[^1]: 📜

+- **1950s–1990s**
+  Initial attempts are made to map hard rules around languages and follow logical steps to accomplish tasks like translating a sentence from one language to another.
+  While this works sometimes, strictly defined rules only work for concrete, well-defined tasks that the system has knowledge about.

+    !!! info "Noam Chomsky"

+        Renowned linguist and cognitive scientist [Noam Chomsky](https://en.wikipedia.org/wiki/Noam_Chomsky) introduced the theory of generative grammar, which revolutionized the understanding of language structure and acquisition.
+His work laid the theoretical groundwork for studying language processing and understanding the innate structures that govern language use.
+Chomsky's theories on syntax and the nature of language have influenced computational linguistics and the development of algorithms for natural language processing, informing how machines understand and generate human language.
+His critiques of AI's ability to fully understand language have also sparked important discussions on the limitations of current language models.

+- **1990s**
+  Language models begin evolving into statistical models and language patterns start being analyzed, but larger-scale projects are limited by computing power.

+- **2000s**
+  Advancements in machine learning increase the complexity of language models, and the wide adoption of the internet sees an enormous increase in available training data.

+    !!! info "Geoffrey Hinton"

+        Often referred to as one of the "Godfathers of Deep Learning," [Geoffrey Hinton](https://en.wikipedia.org/wiki/Geoffrey_Hinton) has made significant contributions to the field of neural networks and deep learning, which are foundational to modern language models.
+His work on backpropagation, neural networks, and the development of the dropout technique has greatly influenced the training of deep learning models.
+Hinton's research laid the groundwork for the advancement of architectures like BERT and GPT, significantly impacting natural language processing (NLP) and machine learning as a whole.

+        Together with [John Hopfield](https://en.wikipedia.org/wiki/John_Hopfield), he was awarded the 2024 Nobel Prize in Physics.

+- **2012**
+  Advancements in deep learning architectures and larger data sets lead to the development of GPT (Generative Pre-trained Transformer).

+- **2018**
+  Google introduces BERT (Bidirectional Encoder Representations from Transformers), which is a big leap in architecture and paves the way for future large language models.

+- **2020**
+  OpenAI releases GPT-3, which becomes the largest model at 175B parameters and sets a new performance benchmark for language-related tasks.

+    !!! info "Ilya Sutskever"

+        Co-founder and Chief Scientist at OpenAI, [Ilya Sutskever](https://en.wikipedia.org/wiki/Ilya_Sutskever) has played a pivotal role in the development of groundbreaking language models, including GPT-2 and GPT-3.
+His work in deep learning and reinforcement learning has advanced the understanding and capabilities of generative models.
+Sutskever's contributions to the architecture and training of these models have led to significant improvements in their performance on a wide range of language-related tasks.
+His leadership at OpenAI has also driven the broader adoption and awareness of large language models and their potential applications.

+- **2022**
+  ChatGPT is launched, which turns GPT-3 and similar models into a service that is widely accessible to users through a web interface and kicks off a huge increase in public awareness of LLMs and generative AI.

+- **2023**
+  Open source LLMs begin showing increasingly impressive results with releases such as Dolly 2.0, LLaMA, Alpaca, and Vicuna.
+GPT-4 is also released, setting a new benchmark for both parameter size and performance.

 ## NLP Research vs. NLP Engineering

 Natural Language Processing (NLP) is a broad field that encompasses a wide range of topics, including linguistics, computer science, and artificial intelligence.